Dating Websites – Their Fundamental Flaw

 Given how easy it is, it is so tempting to keep on looking, to keep playing the field.

 Notably, dating agencies do not claim that they will find you a partner.
 They are much more ambitious than that.
-They promote themselves as being able to find you an ideal partner, someone that will help you to create a perfect relationship.
+They promote themselves as being able to find you an ideal partner, someone who will help you create a perfect relationship.

 There comes a point when you have to decide whether to stick or twist.
 It’s a gamble.
-Do you settle with what you have or do you just try to push it a bit further and see if you can improve on what you have?
+Do you settle for what you have, or do you just try to push it a bit further and see if you can improve it?
 The reluctant gambler may audaciously and dangerously try to play a couple of hands at once.

-A second possible consequence caused by the ease with which online dating can occur is that it has perhaps made us much more relaxed about our relationships.
-If it doesn’t work out we just give up on it and find somebody else.
+A second possible consequence of the ease with which online dating can occur is that it may have made us much more relaxed about our relationships.
+If it doesn’t work out, we just give up on it and find somebody else.
 It’s become too easy to move on and find a new partner.

-Traditionally, the best means of finding a suitable partner has always been the same as for choosing a financial advisor; you should go on somebody’s recommendation.
+Traditionally, the best way to find a suitable partner has been the same as for choosing a financial advisor: go on someone’s recommendation.
 “You would be really good together.”
-Dating agencies believe that they can satisfy that match-making process.
-Unfortunately, by simplifying the process and making it as user-friendly as they can they have, for some people, turned it into too much of a game.
+Dating agencies believe they can fulfill that matchmaking process.
+Unfortunately, by simplifying the process and making it as user-friendly as they can, they have, for some people, turned it into too much of a game.

 Leave a comment